HITECHCRIME/HC_SG139/README.md

 nobody is around
 world chants
 with silent vibrations

 it's the riddim of death
+(riddle of death)
 riddim of death
 x
 riddim of death